Kaidan

-Overall meaning and usage

 In its broadest sense, kaidan refers to any ghost story or horror story, but it has an old-fashioned ring to it that carries the connotation of Edo period Japanese folktales.
-The term is no longer as widely used in Japanese as it once was: Japanese horror books and films such as Ju-on and Ring would more likely be labeled by the katakana (ホラー, horā).
-Kaidan is only used if the author/director wishes to give an old-fashioned air to the story.
+The roots of Edo period kaidan stories originate from the Jiandeng Xinhua(剪燈新話), a book of stories from the Ming Dynasty in China.
+The term kaidan is no longer as widely used in Japanese as it once was: Japanese horror books and films would more likely be labeled by the katakana (ホラー, horā).
+Kaidan is used to give an old-fashioned air to the story.